Death of Brandon Crisp: Media coverage and response

-Within a week of Brandon Crisp's disappearance the case received significant media coverage throughout Ontario.
-Toronto-based outlets such as The Toronto Star, Citytv, CP24, and others covered the story, and national outlets such as the National Post, CTV and CBC soon picked it up as well.
+Within a week of Brandon Crisp's disappearance, the case received significant media coverage throughout Ontario.
+Toronto-based outlets such as the Toronto Star, Citytv, CP24, and others covered the story, and national outlets such as the National Post, CTV, and CBC soon picked it up as well.
 A Facebook page started by Brandon's classmates at St. Joseph's Catholic High School in Barrie, titled "Where is Brandon Crisp", grew to almost 22,000 members by the time his body was found.

 The news of the discovery of Brandon Crisp's body made national news throughout Canada, with coverage on all major TV networks and national newspapers.
 The Toronto Sun published it as the front-page headline and picture on November 6, 2008.
 Thousands of people also flooded the Facebook group and other internet forums with expressions of grief and sympathy for the family.

-The story generated Internet coverage from bloggers and others trying to help find Crisp, such as the creation of the now-defunct website findbrandoncrisp.com, discussions of the video game related issues, and discussions of how the tragedy emotionally affected the community, police involved, and even strangers.
+The story generated internet coverage from bloggers and others trying to help find Crisp, such as the creation of the now-defunct website findbrandoncrisp.com, discussions of the video game related issues, and discussions of how the tragedy emotionally affected the community, police involved, and even strangers.

-The report of Crisp's death generated an amount of anonymous internet trolling, with many messages and photos posted to the Facebook group that most group members and friends found to be upsetting and disturbing, resulting in the group being shut down, an example of what Mattathias Schwartz of The New York Times has called "Malwebolence".
+The report of Crisp's death generated anonymous internet trolling, with many messages and photos posted to the Facebook group that most group members and friends found to be upsetting and disturbing, resulting in the group being shut down, an example of what Mattathias Schwartz of The New York Times has called "Malwebolence".